Kammelleon/SprintManager/README.md

 # Sprint Manager
-An app for sprint maintance strongly inspired by trello.com and Kanban boards.
+An app for sprint maintenance strongly inspired by trello.com and Kanban boards.
 It supports drag and drop operation.

 # Todo
 - Task update functionality